How to make the most of workplace stress.

 - Seminars, webinars or workshops

-- Content such as newsletter articles, ebooks or online health programs on a wellness platform such as Activate.
+- Content such as newsletter articles, ebooks or online health programs

 - Conversation starters.
 Use a “thermometer” poster where employees can indicate their levels of stress that day.
 This is a simple, cheap and effective way to get stress out in the open.
 Print out a big image of a thermometer and stick it on the wall.
 Provide post-it notes and encourage people to place their post-it on the thermometer to show how they’re feeling.
 Ideally, managers/ supervisors would then address this in their general conversations and communications that day.